-Most parents has heard the question: what is the biggest sacrifice you make when you have a baby?
+Most parents have heard the question: What is the biggest sacrifice you make when you have a baby?
 Is it sleep?
 Your body?
 Your sex life?
 Your social life?

-If you ask me, the biggest sacrifice in becoming a mother is the loss of peace of milk.
-Forever.
+If you ask me, the biggest sacrifice in becoming a mother is the loss of peace of mind.